To me, few things herald the arrival of summer with as much finality as a perfectly ripe peach.

 I believe that the first peach of summer should be enjoyed just like that--standing over the kitchen sink, with complete abandon, with a satisfied little moan after each juicy bite, because suddenly you feel like you're completely alive after a long winter's sleep.

 But invariably, because I lack self-control at the grocery store, I end up with more summertime fruit than I can possibly eat whole.
-And because I watch too many cooking shows (and read too many food blogs), I also end up with a head full of ideas for things to
+And because I watch too many cooking shows (and read too many food blogs), I also end up with a head full of ideas for things to do with it all.

 One of the things I love to eat, but have never tried to make, is fruit salsa.
 I love any combination of sweet and savory, sweet and salty, or sweet and spicy.
 For the following recipe, I drew inspiration from Sarah at The Smart Kitchen and from Tom Kovacevich's Seasonal Fruit Salsa recipe at www.positscience.com.
 I made some changes to the recipe based on the ingredients I had on hand.